Feel confident knowing we can beat India in India: Australia captain Aaron Finch ahead of ODI series

-Australia have the goods to give Virat Kohli’s men a run for their money, skipper Aaron Finch said Thursday as he departed for their three-match one-day series.
+Australia have the goods to give Virat Kohli’s men a run for their money, skipper Aaron Finch said Thursday as he departed for their three-match One-Day International series.

-The two sides face each other in Mumbai on January 14 before heading to Rajkot and then Bangalore for what will be Australia’s first limited-overs games since the World Cup in England last year.
+The two sides face each other in Mumbai on January 14 before heading to Rajkot and then Bangalore for what will be Australia’s first ODI series since the World Cup in England last year.

 Both sides made the semi-finals and Finch believes Australia is well-equipped to deal with India on home soil after upsetting them 3-2 there early last year.